 - an invisible zipper: 40 cm for the dress or 22 cm for the top

-Poplin, twill cotton, linen are good options for a sleek Alberthe look.
-For a more fluid Alberthe top or dress, opt for a soft fabric with a beautiful drape, such as double gauze, seersucker, chambray, lyocell or poplin or crepe viscose.
+Poplin, cotton twill, linen are good options for a clean-looking Alberthe.
+For a more fluid top or dress Alberthe, choose a soft fabric with a nice drape, like double gauze, seersucker, chambray, lyocell or viscose poplin or crepe.

 My supplies

-I chose to use a beautiful coupon of 3m from our collection of joly coupons.
-I really liked the pansy pattern and the orange color which suits my complexion well.
+I chose to use a beautiful 3m coupon from our joly coupons collection.
+I really liked the pansy pattern and the orange color that suits my complexion well.

-I selected an invisible orange zipper 22cm and some white fusible interfacing H200.
+I selected a 22cm orange invisible zipper and white fusible interfacing H200.

-I also used my overlocker and therefore some cones of white thread to neatly finish all the raw edges.
+I also used my serger and therefore white thread cones to neatly finish all raw edges.

-As I said earlier, Alberthe is rated 3 out of 5 by Fibremood and this is no coincidence as it contains quite a few technical points.
+As I mentioned earlier, Alberthe is rated 3 out of 5 by Fibremood, and that’s no coincidence because it includes quite a few technical details.

-One difficulty I identify is that the front is asymmetrical and the assembly reflects that.
-You must not make a mistake in the assembly or you won't be able to fit into your top.
+One difficulty I identify is that the front is asymmetrical, which affects the assembly.
+You must not make mistakes in assembling it or you won’t be able to get into your top.

 My sewing experience

 I enjoyed sewing this asymmetrical top.
-As I mentioned in the technical points, the front assembly is clever in creating a "false" wrap effect.
+As I said in the technical points, the front assembly is clever, creating a "faux" wrap effect.
 I really like the shape it gives.

-I didn't have major difficulties assembling the top but I really had to refer to the front assembly to put it together correctly.
+I didn’t have major difficulties assembling the top, but I did have to refer carefully to the front assembly to put it together correctly.

 I chose to sew the smallest size, XS.

-For the adjustments, I had to shorten the straps by 2cm at the back.
-I also had to remove 4cm from the bust circumference even though it was the smallest size, so if you have a small bust, I invite you to make a muslin.
+For adjustments, I had to shorten the straps by 2cm at the back.
+I also had to reduce the bust by 4cm even though it was the smallest size, so if you have a small bust, I recommend making a toile.

-I didn't make one so I had to use the seam ripper to remove my zipper and redo my top!
+I didn’t make one, so I had to use a seam ripper to remove my zipper and redo my top!

-I can't wait to continue making the other patterns from this Fibremood issue!
+I can’t wait to continue making other models from this Fibremood issue!
 There are so many beautiful patterns!
-Are you charmed by the beautiful Fibremood patterns?
+Are you tempted by the lovely Fibremood models?

 If yes, find it in store and on the webshop here.